m0j0r1s1n/m0j0r1s1n.github.io/README.md

-Yes this brow is how I learnt Jeykll (:
+Yes this how is how I learnt Jeykll (:
 I will delete soon but it#s still helping me XD

 # The Midnight theme